akentner/fritz-callmonitor2mqtt/README.md

 ### Prerequisites

-- Fritz!Box router with callmonitor enabled
+- FRITZ!Box router with callmonitor enabled
 - MQTT broker (e.g., Mosquitto, HiveMQ)
 - Go 1.21+ (for building from source)

-### Enable Fritz!Box Callmonitor
+### Enable FRITZ!Box Callmonitor

-First, enable the callmonitor on your Fritz!Box by dialing:
+First, enable the callmonitor on your FRITZ!Box by dialing:
 ```
 #96*5*
 ```